 They make their nests in grown leaf and mixed forests with spruces, birches and aspens, and usually build the nests in close proximity to the edge of forest.

 Lesser spotted eagles return to Latvia from Africa in the beginning of April.
 At the end of April the female lays one or two eggs - white with darker spots.
-Usually incubation is done by female, while the male protects the territory and brings prey, but sometimes also the male undertakes the incubating.
 After a little more than a month the chicks are hatched.
 If both eggs hatch and chicks are two, the oldest and strongest attacks the other and in most cases only one survives.
-The fact that lesser spotted eagles have a small number of offsprings is another reason why the population increases slowly.
 Lesser spotted eagles are very sensitive to disturbances therefore they should not be disturbed during breeding, especially time of incubation.

 Until the end of the summer lesser spotted eagle usually sticks around its nest area and takes care of the offspring, but at the beginning of september starts it’s long way to wintering grounds in Africa.
 The trip usually is around 11 000 kilometers.
 The destination -- Eastern part of Africa.
 Latvia welcomes back lesser spotted eagles in the beginning of April when they return to seek the old nests.
 The highest breeding density of lesser spotted eagles ever registered in world is in nature park “Kuja” in Latvia where it reached 33 pairs per 100 km2.